Bananz0/GalaxyBookEnabler/README.md

 A: There's no need - these features already work on genuine Galaxy Books.

 **Q: Why does Quick Share need Intel Wi-Fi?**
 A: Samsung designed Quick Share to work specifically with Intel's Wi-Fi Direct implementation.
+You need both **Intel Wi-Fi AX** (not AC) and **Intel Bluetooth** radios.
+Third-party Bluetooth adapters or Intel AC cards won't work.

 **Q: Can I uninstall specific packages later?**
 A: Yes, uninstall Samsung apps through Windows Settings → Apps like any other app.